 - The AIMMS execution on the data session.

 - Execute a procedure to retrieve the name of the case file generated in the previous step, and load the data from the case file into the data session for the end user’s viewing.

-This approach is possible because both the data session and the server session have access to the AIMMS PRO storage and storing all the different incumbent solutions as case files allows the user to access them when required to conduct further studies.
+This approach is possible because both the data session and the solver session have access to the AIMMS PRO storage and storing all the different incumbent solutions as case files allows the user to access them when required to conduct further studies.
 The following image illustrates how AIMMS PRO storage is organized:

 We will use the folder

 pro:/UserData/<environment>/<User>/Cases/<app>/ on AIMMS PRO storage.

 There are two steps to communicate the information from the first to the third level.

 Step 1.
 From Solver (level 1) to solver session (level 2)¶

 Step 1A Construct the incumbent solution on the solver session.

 As we want to display/update a new incumbent solution as it becomes available, we use the mathematical program suffix